teamniteo/handbook/app-release-procedures.rst

     * for 6-7 hours - write PM,
     * for one day or more - discuss it on the stand-up meeting as a blocker.

-When reviewing code consider questions like:

-    * Are there any obvious logic errors in the code?
-    * Looking at the requirements, are all cases fully implemented?
-    * Are the new automated tests sufficient for the new code?
-      Do existing automated tests need to be rewritten to account for changes in the code?
-    * Does the new code conform to existing style guidelines?

-Try to make sure that all necessary changes are made, including:

-    * user interface changes
-    * application code changes
-    * documentation updates
-    * help text revisions
-    * database schema revisions
-    * unit test additions
-    * configuration file updates
-    * build script changes

-Code review is a communication process that aims to increase team synchronization and expertise as a whole.
-Don't be afraid to ask a question during the review or share ideas.
-On the other hand, PR author is not obligated to accept all ideas or recommendations, by the only exception of "change request".
-Use `# ???:` and `# !!!:` code comment tags to specify places in the code for which you need advice.
+As a PR author, you are not obligated to accept all ideas or recommendations provided by reviewers, with the only exception of "change request".
+Schedule a call with developer who has requested a change to speed up a review process.

 Deployment
 ==========

 **Deployment window**: between 8 and 17 CEST

-Before starting deployment consider if there are no additional pre-deployment steps that should be taken.
 Deployment starts from merging PR into `master` branch.
 Only PR author merges code and does all deployment.
-In the case of need, anyone from development team should be able to deploy by following roll-out plan provided in PR description.

 PR can be merged into `master` only if it is approved by at least a half of the leading project developers and there are no change requests.